STG-7/FastPagesSTG/_posts/2022-08-29-AluminiPanelNotes.md

 ### Applying for Computer Science even if you are not majoring in it
 - Computer science can be used for optimization in other fields
+   - Mechanical Engineering
+   - Cognitive Science
+   - Aerospace
+   - 3D Printing
+   - Statistics (Code in R)
-- Computer science can help with high level math
+- Computer science can also help with high level math
-- A lot of requirements in statistics courses and psychology courses need some type of Computer Science background
 - Programming is in almost every field.

-### Internships and Future Jobs
+### Internships
 - Getting internships and talking to professors will help get better jobs

+Tips for getting internships:
 - Have an outstanding resume that seperates you from everyone else
+   - Linkedin, Portfolio websites
+- Know when to apply
+    - Dates to apply, deadlines, etc.
+- Networking
+     - other people/engineers that are currently in the job

 Alumini personal experience in Internships:
 - Alumuni did Internships in Northrop Grumman